Josh-J-A-Carter/COSC202-ANDIE/README.md

 ## Who did what

 **Josh:**
-* Exception handling; `UserMessage`, refactored a lot of `EditableImage`, try/catch statements in most files
+* Exception handling; `UserMessage`, refactored a lot of `EditableImage`, try/catch statements in most files.
 * Error avoidance; confirming before exiting with unsaved changes, confirming before overwriting files, etc. Wrote `AndieFileChooser` to help with error avoidance.
-* Altered multilingual support so that it refreshes without needing to restart the program.
+* Multilingual support; can change the language without restarting the program.
 * Translated JFileChooser and JColorChooser so that they match the current language.
 * Drawing functions; added the drawing tools and a brush tool, with different fill, size, and colour selection options.
 * Added the ability to change the theme (look and feel); the ANDIE icon changes to match the colour of the theme.